-There are two opposite forces that inspire behavior: attraction (I want) and repulsion (I don’t want).
-I like thinking of these as physical forces, like gravity or what happens when you bring two magnets together in different ways.
+I like to think of two opposite forces that inspire behavior: attraction (I want) and repulsion (I don’t want).
+You can imagine these as physical forces, like gravity or what happens when you bring two magnets together in different ways.
 One way pulls them together in a very strong bond.
-The other way pushes them strongly apart.
+Reverse that, and they're pushing apart.

 If you had one magnet and wanted to move the other one around without touching the second magnet, how would you do it?
 You can move the second magnet around very reliably if you use attraction.
 You can still move the magnet with repulsion, but pushing is less efficient than pulling, and sometimes shoves it in unpredictable directions.